arpabet/glue/README.md

 ### Collections

 Glue Framework supports injection of bean collections including Slice and Map.
-All collection injections would be treated as collection of glue.
+All collection injections require being a collection of beans.
 If you need to inject collection of primitive types, please use function injection.

 Example: